kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_7.md

 - Practical meaning:
   - The model can better capture **positional information** because each head will attend to different segments of the input.
 Their combination will give us a more robust representation.
   - Each head will capture different contextual information by correlating words in a unique manner.
+- Since **heads are independent of each other**, we can perform the self-attention computation in parallel on different workers.
 - Multi-head attention enables the model to **jointly** attend to information from different input representations (projected in a linear subspace) at different positions.
 - Three basic steps:
   - Compute the linear projections into keys, queries, and values.